 Earlier this week, members of Congress joined the pleading and created a letter asking the Office of Management and Budget to expedite approval of the relief money’s use.
 Governor Greg Abbott and both Texan senators signed the letter to show their support for making the massive sum of money available for use.
 After two weeks of effort, no signs of progress have appeared.

 Frustratingly, it seems like red tape is holding up the funds from being used.
-Bush has claimed that when the U.S. Department of Housing and Urban Development and the Office of Management and Budget blame each other for the delay.
-As hurricane season returns, officials are growing concerned the families will still be recovering from Harvey for reasons that are not even clear.
+Bush has claimed that the HUD and the OMB blame each other for the delay.
+As hurricane season returns, officials are growing concerned low-income families will still be recovering from Harvey for reasons that are still unclear.
 In the meantime, thousands of people are waiting for help from $4.3 billion in funds that their government has but can’t use.